 Photo of Mark Finucane Mark Finucane

-Mark Finucane’s practice focuses on representing institutions and individuals in high-stakes investigations involving issues relating to anti-corruption, money laundering, securities enforcement, and other matters presenting significant criminal and civil risk.
-Mr. Finucane regularly acts for clients in major multi-lateral investigations involving U.S. enforcement authorities.
-In addition to Mr. Finucane’s investigations practice, he regularly advises clients on compliance program obligations under the U.S. Foreign Corrupt Practices Act.
+Mark Finucane specializes in representing institutions and individuals in sensitive government and regulatory enforcement matters.
+He has also conducted numerous internal investigations involving issues relating to bribery, fraud, business and human rights, money laundering, and other matters presenting significant risk.
+In addition to Mark’s investigations practice, he regularly advises clients on compliance program obligations under the U.S. Foreign Corrupt Practices Act and other U.S. laws.

 Photo of Sarah Bishop Sarah Bishop